GailFairley/NapierGroupF/Usecases/use-case8.md

 ### Preconditions

-Database contains the population and location of countries.
+Database contains the population of different areas.

 ### Success End Condition

-Three different reports segmented by area are made available to the employees.

 Information that should be accessible for the organisation:
-The population of the world.
+- The population of the world.
-The population of a continent.
+- The population of a continent.
-The population of a region.
+- The population of a region.
-The population of a country.
+- The population of a country.
-The population of a district.
+- The population of a district.
-The population of a city.
+- The population of a city.

 ### Failed End Condition